JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/25-Implement Azure Disk Encryption.md

 1. Create a resource group
 1. Create a key vault, enabled for disk encryption
 1. Optionally add a Key Encryption Key to the vault for extra security
-1. Encrypt the VM (encryption key is generated and stored to key vault automatically)
+1. Encrypt the VM using one of the following commands (encryption key is generated and stored to key vault automatically)

-> az vm encryption enable -g MyResourceGroup --name MyVM --disk-encryption-keyvault myKV or
+> az vm encryption enable -g MyResourceGroup --name MyVM --disk-encryption-keyvault myKV

 > use the Set-AzVMDiskEncryptionExtension commandlet

 [Return to Implement platform protection](README.md)